 One portion of the application process is submitting to the Underwriter’s review.

 The Underwriter’s goal is to establish that the applicant is running a reputable business that conforms to all relevant laws and industry policies.
 During their review, underwriters are on alert for any questionable practices that could negatively impact credit card processors.
 Underwriters seek to ensure that merchants operate according to a sound business model that is unlikely to result in a high volume of credit card transaction disputes.

-When assessing risk, underwriters initially consider the following items as some of the main factors when underwriting merchant accounts.
+When assessing risk for high-risk ecommerce payments, underwriters initially consider the following items as some of the main factors when underwriting merchant accounts.
 Merchants with a history of negative bank balances, high chargebacks and unpaid bills are seen as a risk.
 Such merchants are less likely to be approved for merchant accounts.

 E-commerce businesses seeking to increase their chances of approval should:

 - Encourage the principal in their business with the best credit history to apply for the merchant account

 Merchants who take these steps increase their likelihood of approval while avoiding merchant accounts with caps on higher processing volumes and lower rolling reserves.